flutter/website/src/docs/development/add-to-app/ios/project-setup.md

 The `podhelper.rb` script embeds your plugins, `Flutter.framework`, and `App.framework` into your project.

-Your app's Debug and Release build configurations embeds the Debug or Release [build modes of Flutter][], respectively.
+Your app's Debug and Release build configurations embed the Debug or Release [build modes of Flutter][], respectively.
 Add a Profile build configuration to your app to test in profile mode.